pingidentity/pingidentity-devops-getting-started/docs/deployPingCentral.md

 * You've already been through [Get started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.
 * Either:
-  - Clone the [`pingidentity-server-profiles`](https://github.com/pingidentity/pingidentity-server-profiles) repository to your local `${HOME}/projects/devops` directory.
+  * Clone the [`pingidentity-server-profiles`](https://github.com/pingidentity/pingidentity-server-profiles) repository to your local `${HOME}/projects/devops` directory.
-  - Fork the [`pingidentity-server-profiles`](https://github.com/pingidentity/pingidentity-server-profiles) repository to your Github repository, then clone this repository to a local directory.
+  * Fork the [`pingidentity-server-profiles`](https://github.com/pingidentity/pingidentity-server-profiles) repository to your Github repository, then clone this repository to a local directory.

-## What you'll do
+## What You'll Do

 * Deploy the stack.
 * Log in to the management consoles.